a-rose/obs-headless/README.md

 This project uses Docker to ease build and deployment.
 If you follow the prerequisites below, accessing the GPU with Docker should work out of the box.

 # Prerequisites

 - Machine with an NVidia GPU and NVidia drivers installed.
+	- On Ubuntu: `sudo ubuntu-drivers install`.
+More info: https://ubuntu.com/server/docs/nvidia-drivers-installation
+	- Ensure `nvidia-smi` works.
+If not, you might need to disable Secure Boot in your BIOS.
 - X Server
 - `apt install make`
 - Docker + Nvidia tutorial: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html